EarthScope/ispaq/README.md

 By setting up a [conda virual environment](http://conda.pydata.org/docs/using/envs.html), we assure that our ISPAQ installation is entirely separate from any other installed software.

-### Alternative 1 for MacOSX ) Creating an environment from a 'spec' file
+### Alternative 1 for MacOSX.
+Creating an environment from a 'spec' file

 This method does everything at once.